dwfishe/dwfishe.github.io/_posts/2018-06-27-David_Fisher_Resume.md

  <br />Bachelor of Arts in English
  <br />Minor in Education

+### Skills
+***
+* Strong analytical skills and an ability to zero in on the relevant information needed for decision making.
+* Self-starter who always makes the best use of his time.
+* Excellent communication skills, both written and verbal.
+* Ample experience working efficiently with multiple teams across the footprint of a company.
+* Noted for positive leadership style focusing on fostering an encouraging work culture leading to more productive outcomes.
+* Adept at learning new technology and software including numerous job specific software, as well as a high understanding of Microsoft Office, especially Excel, Word, and PowerPoint.

 ### Achievements
 ---
 * Proven track record of exceeding client expectations, providing timely solutions to problems, working independently and with a team in a fast-paced environment.
 I help people do their jobs better.